RetroMan-project/.github/profile/README.md

 This project is still under contruction, any help is appreciated, see below.

 RetroMan is a ROMs manager project that helps you to manage your roms library and sync it with your devices.
-This super hero software aims to be the only solution when comes to manage your roms.
+This super hero software aims to be the only solution when comes to manage your roms as it can work as a standalone application and/or a server/client application.

 **Note:** the main branch is actually a develop branch as the software is still unmatured enough to be called even a beta.